Gluten-Free Mushroom Carbonara With Brie

 If you don’t have an oven-proof skillet or would like to serve the mushroom carbonara in a pretty dish, transfer the pasta with the mushrooms into a baking dish, add the Brie and place the dish under a broiler.

-Is brie cheese rind safe to eat?
+Is the rind from brie cheese safe to eat?

 The rind of brie cheese is an essential part of the flavour.
 And yes, it is safe to eat.
 The rind on Brie encases the cheese and adds a mild, earthy flavour.
 The rind is soft with a tender texture and complements the soft cheese.